lusory/kframe/core/README.md

     // should kotlin-stdlib and kotlin-reflect be applied to the project automatically (implementation)? applyKotlin = true

+    // are you making a starter or an application? mode = AnnotationProcessorMode.APPLICATION
 }

 // your build logic